Gisèle Freund

-She was made Officier des Arts et Lettres in 1982 and Chevalier de la Légion d'honneur, the highest decoration in France, in 1983.
-In 1991, she became the first photographer to be honored with a retrospective at the Musée National d'art Moderne in Paris (Centre Georges Pompidou).

-Freund's major contributions to photography include using the Leica Camera (with its ability to house one film roll with 36 frames) for documentary reportage and her early experimentation with Kodachrome and 35 mm Agfacolor, which allowed her to develop a "uniquely candid portraiture style" that distinguishes her in 20th-century photography.
+Freund's major contributions to photography include using the Leica Camera (with its ability to house 35 mm film rolls with 36 frames) for documentary reportage and pioneering Kodachrome and Agfacolor positive film for colour portraits of writers and artists, which allowed her to develop a "uniquely candid portraiture style" that distinguishes her in 20th-century photography.

-She is buried at the Montparnasse Cemetery in Paris, France near her home and studio at 12 rue Lalande.
+Politically left-leaning all her life, she became president of the French Union of Photographers in 1977.
+In 1981, she took the official portrait of French President François Mitterrand, and was made Officier des Arts et Lettres in 1982 and Chevalier de la Légion d'honneur, the highest decoration in France, in 1983.
+In 1985, she became the first photographer to be honored with a retrospective at the Musée national d'art moderne in Paris.

 Biography

+Early years

-Freund was born into a textile merchant family on 19 December 1908 to Julius and Clara (née Dressel) Freund, a wealthy Jewish couple in the Schöneberg district of Berlin.
+Freund was born in Schöneberg (Berlin) into a textile merchant family, her parents being Julius and Clara (née Dressel) Freund, a wealthy Jewish couple.